paulsayad/CS235-Maze-Solver/README.md

 ## Project Design

-* Create a "Solutions.cpp" file where all the algorithms will be created
+* Create a "Solutions.cpp" file where all the algorithms will be implemented

 ## How To Compile the Program